BAD BREATH REMEDIES: PREVENT AND TREAT HALITOSIS

 - Various kinds of cancer

-Talk to Your Dental Healthcare Professional if you have taken steps to improve your oral care routine and you are still experiencing persistent bad breath or halitosis, you should schedule an appointment and discuss the issue with your dentist or hygienist.
+Talk to Your Dental Healthcare Professional if you have taken steps to improve your oral care routine and you are still experiencing persistent or chronic bad breath, you should schedule an appointment and discuss the issue with your dentist or hygienist.
 To help diagnose the underlying cause of your bad breath, your dentist may ask you about when you first began to experience the chronic bad breath and how often you brush your teeth, floss, and use mouthwash.
 Your dentist may also ask about medications or supplements that you may take, whether or not you snore, and also conduct an exam to check for other oral health conditions.